 Non-fiction podcasts are a great fast-finisher activity for students to complete.
 Check out the suggestions below for middle school non-fiction podcasts.

 - What Would Earth Be Life if Volcanoes Didn’t Exist

 Indoor Recess Idea

-Listening to podcasts is a great quiet indoor recess (due to inclement weather) activity.
-Every school has their own indoor recess policies – some schools allow students to play games and socialize whereas other schools might want students seating taking part in an activity.
-Looking for more indoor recess ideas?
+Listening to podcasts in the classroom is a great quiet indoor recess (due to inclement weather) activity.
+Every school has its own indoor recess policies – some schools allow students to play games and socialize, whereas other schools might want students seating and taking part in an activity.
+Are you looking for more indoor recess ideas?
 Click here.

 Now that you have learned some of the different ways to use podcasts in the classroom, read this article if you are not familiar with how to listen to podcasts in the classroom.
 Challenge yourself to use podcasts in the classroom at some point during this school year.